 Odds & Ends

-The NHL played its first-ever game in St. Louis, on Nov.
+The NHL played its first-ever game in St. Louis on Nov.
 8, 1934, as the Eagles hosted the Blackhawks in their home opener.
-12,600 fans packed into the old St. Louis Coliseum but left disappointed as the Eagles lost 3-1.
+A total of 12,600 fans packed into the old St. Louis Coliseum but left disappointed as the Eagles lost 3-1.
 They went 11-31-6 in their only season before being forced to fold.

 On Nov.
 8, 2000, the Bruins named Jason Allison as the 16th captain in team history.
 He replaced Bourque, who was captain since 1987 before being traded to the Colorado Avalanche at the previous trade deadline.
 He wore the “C” on his sweater for just one season.

-Goaltender Ed Belfour recorded his 406th win, on Nov.
-8, 2003, in a 4-1 victory over the Oilers to move into sixth place on the NHL all-time win list.
+Goaltender Ed Belfour recorded his 406th win on Nov.
+8, 2003, in a 4-1 victory over the Oilers to move into sixth place on the NHL’s all-time win list.
 He retired with 484 wins, which are still the fourth-most in league history.

 Happy to Birthday to You